klemens-floege/oneprot/README.md

 It started as a prototype model of the Bio x ML Hackathon 2023, which won the first prize and the impact prize, and the initial version of the model is [**here**](https://github.com/svm-ai/svm-hackathon)

+The weights of the model and example datasets are available on [huggingface](https://huggingface.co/sealinka/oneprot)

 ## Modalities

 - Sequence